apitestbase/apitestbase.github.io/MQ-Test-Step.md

 Click Do button to get the message.
 Click the Assertions button to open assertions panel and add/edit/verify assertions.

 [![Dequeue MQ Message](https://github.com/zheng-wang/irontest/blob/master/screenshots/mq/dequeue-message.png)](https://github.com/zheng-wang/irontest/blob/master/screenshots/mq/dequeue-message.png)

+Currently the dequeued message body is assumed to be text, and only XML and JSON are supported in Assertions.

 ## Publish Action
 Publish action is used to publish a message onto a topic (specified by topic string).
 Same as Enqueue action, you can provide the message in two ways.